 It is important that you wash your surgical wounds at least once per day with soap and water, and pat it dry afterward.
-Do not be afraid of hurting the wound because of the soap and water.

-- Do not go in bath tubs, lakes, pools, or hot tubs until wound is completely healed. - Do not keep the wound covered unless you have some drainage, and we instructed to do so.
+- Do not be afraid of hurting the wound because of the soap and water.
+You should take showers, and not baths to do this. - Do not keep the wound covered unless you have some drainage, and were instructed by our office to do so.

-Which Other Signs and Symptoms I May Have?
+Which other signs and symptoms may I have?
 Constipation:

 Decreased activity after surgery, along with your pain medications, may result in constipation.
 It is important that you move your bowels regularly.
-Fruits, bran cereal, extra fluids or over the counter laxatives such as Miralax® or Milk of Magnesia® will help you to move your bowels regularly
+Fruits, bran cereal, extra fluids or over the counter laxatives such as Miralax®, or Milk of Magnesia®, will help you to move your bowels regularly.